digitalknuckles/setPlayWinApp/README.md

 Support
 For questions, feedback, or collaboration, reach out to us:

-Email: support@setplaywinapp.com
+Email: support@setplaywin.com
-Discord: Join the Community
+Discord: Join the FunFart Games Community
 Website: SetPlayWinApp.com
 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.